What is Veraison?

 Birds Looking for Early Ripening Grapes

-In western New York and Pennsylvania, where 30,000 acres of vineyards are found along Lake Erie, fall season is known for the aroma of ripening grapes.
+In western New York and Pennsylvania, where 30,000 acres of vineyards are found along Lake Erie, the end of September is known for the aroma of ripening grapes and the commencement of the region's harvest of Concords.
 When this begins to happen, it is a signal that the grapes are becoming sweeter.
-The majority of these vineyards are Concord grapes which tend to ripen later than some wine varieties.
-As a result, the early-ripening wine varieties, like Maréchal Foch and Pinot Noir need to be protected from birds whose choices are fewer at the beginning of the season.
+The majority of the region's vineyards are Concord grapes which tend to ripen later than some wine varieties.
+As a result, the early-ripening wine varieties, like Johnson Estate's Maréchal Foch and Pinot Noir need to be protected from birds whose choices are fewer at the beginning of the season.

 More Information may be found here: